perryl/concourse-scripts/README.md

   - This will just output the individual stratum pipelines to a directory with the same name as the system morphology.

-## To-do items

-As of 2016/01/18:

-- Get all pipelines running and building
-- Argument parsing for `construct-pipelines.sh` instead of hardcoded definition system paths
-- Pass arg to `parser.py` in `construct-pipelines.sh`
-- Change name of `ymlfiles/` to name of system
-- Create system pipeline YAML to run once all strata builds passed successfully
-- System pipeline that runs all strata pipelines then builds system rather than individually building them with shell script
-- `yaml.dump()` rather than `file.write()`

 ## Further features

 This pipeline is currently very basic; it simply attempts to build